srijnhart/datasciencecoursera/README.md

-## Repository for 'The Data Scientis's Toolbox on Coursera
+## Repository for 'The Data Scientist's Toolbox' on Coursera